Skip to content

 SIZE: 100,000 sq ft

-STATUS: Competition
+STATUS: competition

 The design for this library extends the philosophical position of the open stack – the unobstructed meeting of the reader and the book – by organizing the books around a browsing circuit.
 The circuit is a public path looping the building, presenting the collection of the entire library.
 The library stacks are developed as furniture, giving different characteristics to areas of the open plan.
 The concept of a browsing circuit is given memorable variety by these different stack arrangements.